nkim71-dev/leakage_detection/README.md

     python src/trainModel.py --repetition=10 --gpu-memory=4096

 - A folder with trained models is generated under "models" folder
-- Trained models are managed by the time of their creations
+- The name of the trained models are managed by the time of their creations.

 ---
 ## Inference Model